kunalg3/task-management-app-next.js/README.md

 ## Project Video Demo link - https://www.youtube.com/watch?v=whIf87VTD-s

-# Vehicle Movement on Map
+# Task Management App - Next.js

 This project is a Next.js app used for CRUD operation over task managemnet.
 This app is used to do CRUD operation over tasks.